SiigoDev/siigo_sdk_javascript/docs/VoucherApi.md

 let apiInstance = new SiigoApi.VoucherApi();

 let opts = {
+  'name': RC-01-45, // String | Represents the name of voucher.
+For example, the name of a voucher can be like 'RC-01-45'.
   'createdStart': new Date("2013-10-20T19:20:30+01:00"), // Date | Returns results where the \"created\" field is greater or equal than the entered date
   'createdEnd': new Date("2013-10-20T19:20:30+01:00"), // Date | Returns results where the \"created\" field is less or equal than the entered date
   'dateStart': new Date("2013-10-20T19:20:30+01:00"), // Date | Returns results with date greater or equal than the \"date_start\" date